BarryHoward/armchair-football/constitution.md

 -	Impeachment:

     -	The league scribe may be impeached if the league deems their writings to be biased or frankly not very good, presuming that a new scribe is willing to take his/her place.

+### Section 6 – Enforcer

+- Eligibility:

+  - In times of great freeloaders, an enforcer may be forced in a crucible of rage.

+- Powers and Responsibilities:

+  - The league enforcer is empowered to break knees when missing fees

+- Limitations:

+  - The league enforcer is outside the law.
+A hero of the darkness.
+He/she has no limits on the way they choose to exact payment

+- Impeachment:

+  - The league scribe may be impeached if he/she goes overboard.
+What that means is determined by the league